we spoke about original sin and salvation. Now let’s look at why we baptise babies.

 In Baptism, parents “consecrate” their children to God.
 After Baptism those baptised now belong to God.
 Which is why we recognise all Christian Baptisms, using the proper formula of baptising in the name of the "Father, Son, and Holy Spirit," and not just the Catholic one: all Baptised Christians are incorporated into Christ by their Baptism.
 (Catechism of the Catholic Church, paragraph #817-819, 870

-Next time, we’ll look at the specifics of the actual ritual of Baptism.
+, we’ll look at the specifics of the actual ritual of Baptism.

-Deacon-structing Reconciliation part one, part two and part three
+part one, part three

 Every week, Deacon Pedro takes a particular topic apart, not so much to explore or explain the subject to its fullness, but rather to provide insights that will deepen our understanding of the subject.
 And don’t worry, at the end of the day he always puts the pieces back together.
 There are no limits to deaconstructing: Write to him and ask any questions about the faith or Church teaching:firstname.lastname@example.org @deaconpedrogm